 Go to Lines 20, edit and add more parameters as needed.

-Any additionally required parameters which were not specifically list in the ‘.YAML’ configuration file can be specified here.
-Python calls can be utilized here as well as reference can be made to the “.YAML” file.
+Any additionally required parameters which are not specifically listed in the ‘.YAML’ configuration file can be specified here.
+Python calls can be utilized here as well as references to the “.YAML” file variables.
 For ease of reading it is encouraged that users combine related arguments together, as seen in Figure 9.
 This is especially encouraged when there are five or more arguments to be passed to the program.
+In this module we will add one argument specifying the flag used in our BAM pre-filtering (bitFLAG), another argument summarizing the mpileup-specific arguments defined in our config file (tpilePARAMS), and another defining the location of our reference file (refLOC).
+Each argument must be separated by a comma.